Kilt, Black Watch tartan

 Belt & Buckle.

-An original kilt belt & buckle might be a little bit overdressed for casual wear; nevertheless it looks quite good; and wide-enough ordinary belts are hard to find elsewhere.
+An original kilt belt & buckle might be a little bit overdressed for casual wear; nevertheless, it looks quite good; and wide-enough ordinary belts are hard to find elsewhere.
 Also, kilt belts and buckles are most affordable, so go for them.
-You might have a look at Tartanista, London
+You might take a look at Tartanista, London.

 There are some less 'Scottish' alternatives, however.
-Before mentioned Championkilts.com is, along with ordinary kilt belts, selling some doppel prong fashion kilt belts.
+Before mentioned Championkilts.com is, along with ordinary kilt belts, selling some double prong fashion kilt belts.

 Bent and buckle